cncf/k8s-conformance/faq.md

 ## What versions of Kubernetes can be certified?

-You can certify the currently released version and the version before that.
+You can certify the currently released version and the two versions before that.
 The currently released version is the number at the top right of https://kubernetes.io/.
 Already certified implementations remain certified as long as a newer version is certified at least once a year after the initial certification.

 ## Can I certify my private cloud that will not be available outside of our company?